 Library members can borrow up to twenty items for a period of three weeks.
-Items can be returned to Subiaco Library via the indoor returns chute during opening hours, or via the after hours returns chute when the library is closed.
-Items not returned by the due date may incur charges.
+Items can be returned to Subiaco Library via the indoor returns chute during opening hours or via the after-hours returns chute at the rear of the building.

-Items can be renewed by telephone, email or by logging into your online account.
+Items are automatically renewed twice but can also be renewed by telephone, email or by logging into your online account.
 Items cannot be renewed if:

 - they have been requested by another member